National Curry Week,

 (Kukhra Alainchi Sanga)

-- 2kg chicken meat, chopped into small pieces
+- 2kg chicken meat, chopped into small pieces (or goat meat)

 - 200g onions, peeled and diced